 When purchasing a rubber spatula, do find one with a silicone blade.
 This way, you can use them when scrambling eggs.
 Also, silicone blades are less prone to discoloring than rubber/plastic models.

-If you cannot find a design with an integrated handle for all three models, look for spatulas whose handles are firmly affixed.
+If you can't find a design with an integrated handle for all three models, you can look for spatulas with firmly affixed handles.

 Let's Not Forget the Useful Fish Spatula

-Yes, it is a pretty specialized piece of kitchen equipment; a fish spatula generally has a metal blade with many long slots cut out.
+Yes, it is pretty specialized kitchen equipment; a fish spatula generally has a metal blade with many long slots cut out.
 These cut-outs decrease drag and make turning a delicate fish fillet easier.

-If you have the space or cook a lot of fish, they are nice to have.
+They are excellent if you have the space or cook a lot of fish.
 If you can find one with an integrated handle, get it.
 Otherwise, do look for one that has a riveted handle.

 You May Call It a Skimmer, But It's a Spider

 I’ve seen ones in professional kitchens up to 8” in diameter, but a 4” bowl works nicely in a home kitchen.
-While not necessary, if you have the space, a spider can come in handy.
+While not necessary, a spider can be helpful if you have the space.

 The All Important Kitchen Shears